hebrides/intern-training/README.md

 README: Some web development frameworks handle the _full stack_, web client and server, with one primary language, e.g., [Meteor](https://www.meteor.com/#!)
 (JS), [Django](https://www.djangoproject.com) (Python), and [Laravel](https://laravel.com) (PHP); these can optionally be used with "frontend only" helper frameworks, like the ones listed above, to make the client part of development easier.

-README: Software developers, no matter what language they're using, take advantage of libraries of pre-built code to speed things up.
+README: Software developers, no matter what language they're using, take advantage of libraries of prebuilt code to speed things up.
 Web developers use special libraries for JavaScript known as "packages".
 Packages can be downloaded from one of two popular package repositories, [npm](https://www.npmjs.com) and [yarn](https://yarnpkg.com) (using the eponymous command line tools, `npm install` and `yarn install`).
-Note: Developers also add pre-built JavaScript libraries directly using special HTML links and JavaScript includes.
+Note: Developers also add prebuilt JavaScript libraries directly using special HTML links and JavaScript includes.

 #### Part 3.
 Web Software Tests